SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 there are no potential suspension points in this method.
-The state that this method modifies belongs to the actor, which protects it against code reading or modifying it except when that code is running on the actor.
+The state that this method modifies belongs to the actor, which protects it against code reading or modifying it except when that code runs on the actor.
 This means there's no way for other code to read a list of partially converted temperatures while unit conversion is in progress.